 Rank your projects and pick the top 30 percent for immediate launch.
 Put the rest on hold.
 Repeat the exercise after three-to-six months.
 The picture will look different as new initiatives arise and projects in process have advanced to different stages.

 Tip 6: Costs = 80, benefits = 0

 When you prioritize new and existing projects, consider only the remaining costs and benefits.
 Projects which are 80 percent completed have 80 percent sunk costs.
 But usually all the benefits are yet to come.
 Focus on these projects that are 80 percent of the way there.
 Finish them and enjoy the benefits.

-Optimize your resource allocation and planning is the second important project portfolio management lever you should focus on.
+Optimize your resource allocation and planning is the second important project portfolio management process step you should focus on.

-Once you are confident that you have selected the strategic projects, it’s time to allocate the human and financial resources.
+Once you are confident that you have selected the strategic projects and programs, it’s time to allocate the human and financial resources.